AmirAzade/HangMan/README.md

 Welcome to the Hangman Game, a classic word guessing game implemented using the Django framework.
 Also the frontend of this application is created using basic HTML, CSS, and JavaScript, integrated into Django templates.

 # Installation
-Follow these steps to set up the project locally:
+Follow these steps to setup the project locally:

 1. Clone the repository
 ```bash